dom-native/dom-native/README.md

 ### Key features and approach:

 - **ZERO IE TAX**!
-Only target modern browsers (e.g., modern Chrome, Edge Chromium, Firefox, and Safari).
+Only target modern browsers (e.g., Chrome, Edge Chromium, Firefox, and Safari).
 NO Polyfill or Shiming.

 - **NO VIRTUAL DOM**!
 Fully embrace native DOM customElement and web components.

-- **JUST A LIB** not a framework (uses the native DOM customElement / webcomponent as the framework).
+- **JUST A LIB** NOT a framework (uses the native DOM customElement / webcomponent as the framework).

 - **SMALL** <7kb gzipped (< 18kb minimized) and ZERO dependency!